-- 1. Navigate to System > Configuration > Notification > Email Notification. - 2.
-Choose Use emails from General Settings to send e-mails to address specified in General Settings or choose Custom and enter the e-mail addresses separated by semicolon. - 3.
-Select the interval to generate and send the report e-mail notifications.
-The reports are sent daily, weekly or monthly. - 4.
-Select Generate Full Report to generate and send complete report every time.
-If the option is not selected, the report with only the incremental changes are generated. - 5.
+- 1. Navigate to System > Configuration > Notification > Email Scheduler. - 2.
+Enter the name for the email schedule rule.

+- 3. Choose Use emails from General Settings to send e-mails to address specified in General Settings or choose Custom and enter the e-mail addresses separated by semicolon. - 4.
+Select the email schedule frequency to generate and send the report e-mail notifications.
+The reports are sent daily, weekly or monthly.
+Use custom option to generate report at specified date and time. - 5.
+Under Report Settings, select Device Discovery Report.
+Select one of the following options: - Select Generate Full Report to generate and send complete report every time.
+If the option is not selected, the report with only the incremental changes are generated. - Select Generate Device Discovery Report to generate and send the profiler statistics in PDF format.
+Optionally, select a filter from the list to generate the Device Discovery Report for a specified filter along with the profiler statistics. - 6.
 Click Save Changes.